Insights

 When compliance slows onboarding, the consequences are immediate.
 Unit turns are delayed.
 Maintenance backlogs grow.
 Capital projects stall.
 Pressure increases on onsite teams.

-As a result, organizations increasingly treat time-to-compliance as an operational metric rather than a back-office concern.
+As a result, organizations increasingly treat time to compliance as an operational metric rather than a back-office concern.
 The objective is not to lower standards for speed.
 The goal is to eliminate friction that prevents qualified, compliant vendors from activating efficiently.

 Time to compliance is no longer a metric of efficiency alone.
 It is a measure of how effectively an organization controls vendor entry into the portfolio.